 The town of Manhattan, 10 miles west of Belgrade, MT and 12 miles east of Three Forks, MT, was platted with the malting industry in mind and included grain elevators and a malting house.
-Though some malt stayed in Montana for local brewers, most of Manhattan’s malt was sent to the US east coast by train.
+Though some malt stayed in Montana for local brewers, most of Manhattan’s malt was sent to the United States’ east coast by train.

 Manhattan Montana’s barley and irrigation operation’s labor mostly came from the Netherlands,and by 1893 a sufficient supply of Dutch had settled in the region to sustain this new, water intensive industry.

-To this day, Amsterdam, MT has never been incorporated and, thus, still receives its mail via theManhattan, Montana zip code 59741, as does Churchill, MT.
+To this day, Amsterdam, MT has never been incorporated and, thus, still receives its mail via the Manhattan, Montana zip code 59741, as does Churchill, MT.
 In 1950 seed potato farming began and in the ensuing years it has grown to be recognized as one of Manhattan’s major agricultural products.

 Some day Manhattan may also become the home of a fully sustainable “green community,” named Amsterdam Village.
 Slated for sometime in the future this single family residential development will have building lots, green homes and townhouses, a neighborhood commercial enterprise, and an independent living retirement center.
 Stay tuned…

-Manhattan welcomes families, is a darling little enclave surrounded by farm and ranch acreage, recreational property, and open land.
-The region is home to world-class fly-fishing, hunting, golfing, horseback-riding, river-rafting, skiing, hiking, sight-seeing, camping, birding, and a host of other sports, recreational, and retirement opportunities.
+This region of SW Montana is home to Montana recreation like world-class fly-fishing, hunting, golfing, horseback-riding, river-rafting, skiing, hiking, sight-seeing, camping, birding, and a host of other sports, recreational, and retirement opportunities.

-Manhattan is only about 25 minutes from Bozeman, Montana.
+Manhattan, Montana has retained the small town, ranching aura that has characterized the west for decades.
+Manhattan welcomes families, is a darling little enclave surrounded by Montana ranch and farm property, open Montana land, and is only about 25 minutes from Bozeman, Montana.
 Live in Manhattan, work in Bozeman, receive the best of both country and small city life!